virajnemane/nodejenkinsapp/README.md

-#Sample NodeJs Application with MongoDB backend and Nginx load balancer
+Sample NodeJs Application with MongoDB backend and Nginx load balancer

-Application is deployed using Jenkins and Docker